nhaai/traffic-prediction/README.md

 ## 🎥 3.
 Capturing Camera Streams

 Use the Node script **capture_cam.js** to capture images/frames from public traffic camera streams in Ho Chi Minh City.
+You may run multiple camera capture processes in parallel.
 Each command specifies:
 - `--cam_id` → ID used for saving or naming files
 - `--url` → the full camera page containing the embedded HLS stream (m3u8)